 That means that when it comes to regulation and products, Volt Bank is just like any other Australian bank.
 It can take deposits from customers by way of bank accounts and savings accounts and even provide borrowing options like personal loans and home loans down the track.

-And the exciting news is that Volt's account is now available via a waiting list.
-But more on that below.
+Speaking of which, the exciting news is that Volt's savings account is now very much available to the public, but more on that below.

-After releasing the first details on its Savings Account In December 2019, Volt is now in the middle of on boarding the 40,000 early adopters on its waiting list.
-This is the first product to be released by the neobank, but don't be surprised to see a Volt Bank transaction or bank account hit the Volt app before too long as well.
+After releasing the first details on its Savings Account In December 2019, Volt has apparently on boarded the 40,000 early adopters on its waiting list and more.
+This is the first product to be released by the neobank, but don't be surprised to see a Volt Bank transaction account hit the Volt app before too long as well, accompanied by a Volt debit card.

 Volt Bank Savings Account